Data / API - early access

 • Cohort tags attached at emission

-• For trading teams that want low-latency access
+• For teams that need reproducible research inputs

-Full signal history with resolved outcome labels and cohort tags.
-CSV / Parquet.
+Planned reviewed signal history with resolved outcome labels and cohort tags.

 • One row per original signal

-• Event types: added conviction, partial / full exit, take-profit, stop-loss, hedge, reversal
+• Event types: add, partial/full exit, take-profit, stop-loss, hedge, reversal

 • Always linked to the original signal id